Sublimation on Wood (Coated & Uncoated)

 Step #11 – Removing sublimation paper

-Just remove the paper from the wood carefully.
-If it’s hot then leave it for some time until it doesn’t get cool or use gloves to remove the paper.
+Just remove the sublimation transfer paper from the wood carefully.
+If it’s hot then leave it for some time until it doesn’t get cool or use gloves to remove the sublimation papers.
 Here you go!
-Your design is ready to have vibrant colors.
+Your design is ready to have vibrant colors and excellent print quality.

 Frequently Asked Questions